Margaret Avenue Senior Public School

 Throughout its history, Margaret Avenue has been a school of firsts.
 It was the first school in Kitchener to have a flagpole and the first Kindergarten to have a piano.
 We were the first school to hold a field day for sports and the first to hold regular fire drills.
 Finally, we were the first senior school (Grades 7 and 8) in the WRDSB.
 We are also the only school in the board where one has to go upstairs to get to the basement.

-Presently, Margaret Avenue Senior Public School is the home of the Mavericks.
-We serve approximately 315 students in Grades 7 and 8.
+Presently, Margaret Avenue Senior Public School is the home of the Mighty Mavericks.
+We serve approximately 330 students in Grades 7 and 8.
 Every year we welcome our Grade 7’s from King Edward Public School, Prueter Public School, Lexington Public School, Bridgeport Public School and Suddaby Public School.
 Margaret Avenue currently runs on a full rotary system over a 5-day cycle.
-We offer a diverse range of extracurricular opportunities and encourage our students to become involved in all areas of school life (clubs, athletics, music, service and academics) throughout their 2 year tenure in order to have the most rewarding experience possible while at Margaret Avenue.
+We offer a diverse range of extracurricular opportunities and encourage our students to become involved in all areas of school life (clubs, athletics, music, service and academics) throughout their 2-year tenure, in order to have the most rewarding experience possible while at Margaret Avenue.